-Did you know that, every year, the oil used to produce plastic water bottles in the U.S. alone is enough to fuel about 1,000,000 cars?
+Did you know that, every year, the oil used to produce plastic water and soda bottles in the U.S. alone is enough to fuel about 1,000,000 cars?

 What an incredible waste of precious resources and a foolish threat to both national security and the climate—all for a bottle you use once and throw away!

 The more we squander what little accessible oil we have left on this planet on really stupid things like single-use plastic bottles, the more we have to procure from other countries and dangerously and expensively drill out of pristine ecosystems.

 Given all the war, corruption and environmental devastation caused around the world by the U.S. demand for oil, this is neither politically nor environmentally sustainable.

 I mean, would you go to war to procure the resources to keep making plastic water bottles?
 (Oh yeah, we already did.)